SKoRSA/shadow-dom-survey/docs/docs/components/survey-builder.md

       document
         .getElementById("arabicToggle")
         .addEventListener("change", function (e) {
+          // Get current data to preserve it const currentData = builder.getData();

           // Destroy and recreate with new language setting builder.destroy();
           builder = new SurveyBuilder("#surveyBuilder", {